-Understandably, people are turning to the internet for up-to-date information about the virus and to make purchases of goods that either can’t be found in stores or as an alternative to shopping in person.
+Understandably, people are turning to the internet for up-to-date information about COVID-19 and to make purchases of goods that either cannot be found in stores or as an alternative to shopping in person.

-To take advantage of this, fraudsters have set up websites to offer goods or services, such as protective gear (gloves and face masks), cleaning products, vaccines, testing kits and home-delivery services.
-They then use these sites to collect payment and personal information with no intention of delivering the goods or services.
+To take advantage of this, fraudsters set up websites to offer goods or services, such as protective gear (gloves and face masks), cleaning products, vaccines, testing kits and home delivery services.
+They then use these sites to collect payment and personal information with no intention of delivering the goods and services.

 - Visit the Centers for Disease Control and Prevention (CDC), or coronavirus.gov, or contact your physician for information regarding COVID-19.

 - Avoid visiting pages offering cures or vaccines.

 - Go directly to websites by entering the trusted URL address into your browser.

 - Avoid using phone numbers for companies found through general searches.